The ERGM/LRLAP Fraud

 2. Since it was more than twice the length of ballistic rounds, fewer rounds could be carried in each ship magazine.

 3. The US Army rarely uses "Copperhead" 155mm laser-guided munitions because they are considered too expensive.
-Each ERGM round cost $50,000 each, compared to $200 for each ballistic round.
+Each ERGM round cost $50,000 each, compared to $400 for each ballistic round.
 As a result, ship Captains would be reluctant to use them.
-In wartime, a basic fire mission is "100 rounds fire for effect", so a typical ERGM barrage would cost $5 million to deliver 1900 lbs of firepower, which is what a 16-inch battleship gun could deliver in one $200 shot.
-In contrast, a volley of five Tomahawk missiles can deliver 5000 lbs of firepower hundreds of miles at the same cost!
+In wartime, a basic fire mission is "100 rounds fire for effect", so a typical ERGM barrage would cost $5 million to deliver 1900 lbs of firepower, which is what a 16-inch battleship gun could deliver in one $400 shot.
+In contrast, a volley of four Tomahawk missiles can deliver 4000 lbs of firepower hundreds of miles away at the same cost!

 5. The ERGM's 72 complex submunitions produced dangerous duds.
 The US Army estimates that 5% fail to explode on impact.
 If the Navy fires just 100 ERGM rounds at a target (or 7200 submuntions), advancing Marines must move through at least 360 unexploded grenades.
 Army studies show that 40% of these are extremely hazardous, and historically 13% of these have been accidentally detonated.
 This means that if only 100 ERGM rounds are fired at target before Marines advance, it will result in 19 incidents of fratricide.
 This also causes severe training and post-combat problems because every ERGM fired eventually requires hours of dangerous work by Explosive Ordnance Disposal teams.
 The Army is attempting to fix this complex problem with a backup fuse, but this will increase costs and complexity, and achieving more than 95% reliability is a daunting challenge.